SANCTUARY ROAD, AN ORATORIO

 NAXOS: AMERICAN CLASSICS 8.559884

-LAQUITA MITCHELL, SOPRANO RACHANN BRYCE-DAVIS, MEZZO-SOPRANO JOSHUA BLUE, TENOR MALCOLM J. MERRIWEATHER, BARITONE DASHON BURTON, BASS-BARITONE
+LAQUITA MITCHELL, SOPRANO RAEHANN BRYCE-DAVIS, MEZZO-SOPRANO JOSHUA BLUE, TENOR MALCOLM J. MERRIWEATHER, BARITONE DASHON BURTON, BASS-BARITONE

 ORATORIO SOCIETY OF NEW YORK CHORUS AND ORCHESTRA CONDUCTED BY KENT TRITLE

 RECORDED LIVE AT CARNEGIE HALL ON MAY 7, 2018